ONTO-TDMpopulation/Ontology-Population/README.md

 The resulting ontology can be found in the ontology directory.

 ## Code
+1-Text Extraction
-1-The main Python script for text extraction is named text_extraction.py.
+The main Python script for text extraction is named text_extraction.py.
 It performs the following steps:

 Preprocesses text by tokenizing, cleaning, and lemmatizing.
 Trains a Word2Vec model on the text corpus.